-You’ve spoken with the person, they love what you do, they have a clear and present need and want, you’ve made your offer…
+You’ve spoken with the person, they love what you do, they have a clear, present, need & want, you’ve made your offer…

 And then they say “I just don’t have that kind of money”.